 A single copy of your photos is a recipe for disaster.
 Hard drives can fail, and accidents happen.
 To truly protect your memories, you need multiple backups.
 A good rule of thumb is the 3-2-1 method: keep at least three copies of your photos, on two different types of media (like your computer and an external hard drive), with one copy stored off-site (the cloud is perfect for this).
 This might sound like a lot, but it ensures that even if one backup fails, your precious photos are still safe and sound.

-Design a Clear Folder Structure
+Design a Folder Structure That Makes Sense

 Along with a smart file naming system, a clear folder structure will make your photo library easy to browse.
 The most intuitive way to organize your folders is chronologically.
 Start with a main folder for each decade (e.g., "1990s," "2000s"), and then create subfolders for each year inside those.
-Within each year's folder, you can create more subfolders for specific events or months, like 1995-07 Grand Canyon Trip or 1998-12 Christmas.
-This logical structure makes it simple to find exactly what you're looking for without relying solely on the search bar.
+Within each year's folder, you can create more subfolders for specific events or months, like 1995-07 Grand Canyon Trip

 Digitizing your photos is about more than just preservation; it’s about connection.
 Once your memories are in a digital format, you can easily share them with loved ones, no matter where they are in the world.
 This is where the real magic happens—reconnecting with your history and introducing younger generations to the people and moments that shaped your family.
 Sharing these images can spark wonderful conversations, bring back fond memories, and strengthen family bonds across any distance.